-For the last three years, the Committee has been investigating various aspects of the pharmaceutical industry, such as consulting arrangements and industry funding for Continuing Medical Education (CME).
-My staff investigators have also examined several issues in the non-profit world and I have read newspaper accounts documenting the strong ties between the pharmaceutical industry and non-profit charities.
-I am hoping that you can provide me with some additional insight into these links.
+For the last three years, the Committee has been investigating various aspects of the pharmaceutical industry, including consulting arrangements and industry funding for Continuing Medical Education (CME).
+My staff has also examined several issues related to non-profit organizations, and I have read newspaper accounts documenting the strong ties between the pharmaceutical industry and non-profit charities.
+I am hoping that you can provide me with some additional insight into these relationships.

-Based upon reporting in the New York Times, I have come to understand that money from the pharmaceutical industry shapes the practices of non-profit organizations which purport to be independent in their viewpoints and actions.1 Specifically, it is alleged that pharmaceutical companies give money to non-profits in an attempt to garner favor in ways that increase sales of their products.
+Based upon reporting in the New York Times, I have come to understand that money from the pharmaceutical industry shapes the practices of non-profit organizations which purport to be independent in their viewpoints and actions.
+Specifically, it is alleged that pharmaceutical companies give money to non-profits in an attempt to garner favor in ways that increase sales of their products.

-Accordingly, I would appreciate an accounting of industry funding that those pharmaceutical companies or foundations set up by these same companies have provided to the American Heart Association (AHA).
-(The term "industry funding" means any transfer of value from a pharmaceutical company, including but not limited to grants, donations, sponsorship for meetings or programs, etc) The span of this request covers January 2003 to the present.
+Accordingly, I would appreciate an accounting of industry funding that pharmaceutical companies or foundations established by these companies have provided to the American College of Cardiology (ACC) and its foundation, the American College of Cardiology Foundation (Foundation).
+(The term "industry funding" means any transfer of value from a pharmaceutical company, including but not limited to grants, donations, and sponsorship for meetings or programs, etc.) This request covers the period of January 2003 to the present.